 Methods to increase PHP memory limit:

 This method will apply to all the PHP scripts that run in the system.
 It is a good method to follow if you're not hosting multiple systems in a single host.

 ; Maximum amount of memory a script may consume (128MB) ; http://php.net/memory-limit memory_limit = 128MB

-This is probably the best method as the setting applies only to the particular script, and would not allow other poorly written scripts to also consume and waste the system's memory.
+It is probably the best method as the setting applies only to the particular script and would not allow other poorly written scripts to consume and waste the system's memory.

 To do this, add the following line in your PHP script;